EF(X) Orientations: A Parameterized Complexity Perspective: Introduction

 \subsection{Related Work}

-\paragraph{Allocations.} Regarding EF allocations, NP-completeness and inapproximability results are shown in \cite{LiptonEtAl}.
-Recent results for the existence of EFX allocations include the following: \cite{PlautRough} show existence for two agents with general monotone valuations; \cite{CGM24} for three agents with additive valuations; \cite{akrami2022efxallocationssimplificationsimprovements} improve this to a slightly more general class; \cite{efxexistsfor3typesofadditiveagents} show existence when agents have one of three additive valuations.
+\paragraph{Allocations.} Regarding EF allocations, NP-completeness and inapproximability results are shown by Lipton, Markakis, Mossel and Saberi~\cite{LiptonEtAl}.
+Recent results for the existence of EFX allocations include the following: Plaut and Roughgarden~\cite{PlautRough} show existence for two agents with general monotone valuations; Chaudhury, Garg and Mehlhorn~\cite{CGM24} for three agents with additive valuations; Akrami et al.~\cite{akrami2022efxallocationssimplificationsimprovements} improve this to a slightly more general class; Prakash, Ghosal, Nimbhorkar and Varma~\cite{efxexistsfor3typesofadditiveagents} show existence when agents have one of three additive valuations.

-\paragraph{Orientations.} The existence of EFX orientations is known to be NP-complete even for symmetric valuations \cite{EFXgraphs}. \cite{ijcai/DeligkasEGK25} prove that the problem remains NP-complete even for graphs with vertex cover size $8$ or multigraphs with $10$ vertices, while also identifying one of the few known fixed-parameter tractable cases through the parameterization by \emph{slim tree-cut width} (defined in \cite{algorithmica/GanianK24}). \cite{sagt/BlazejGRS25} study the complexity of the problem in relation to how close the graph is to being bipartite, proving that it remains NP-complete for (a subclass of) binary instances, while also showing a linear-time algorithm for symmetric binary instances of constant treewidth. \cite{hsu2024efxorientationsmultigraphs,AfshinmehrDKMR25} further study EFX orientations in (bipartite) multigraphs. \cite{ifaamas/ZengM25} relate the existence of EFX orientations to the graph's chromatic number.
+\paragraph{Orientations.} The existence of EFX orientations is known to be NP-complete even for symmetric valuations by Christodoulou et al.~\cite{EFXgraphs}.
+Deligkas, Eiben, Goldsmith and Korchemna~\cite{ijcai/DeligkasEGK25} prove that the problem remains NP-complete even for graphs with vertex cover size $8$ or multigraphs with $10$ vertices, while also identifying one of the few known fixed-parameter tractable cases through the parameterization by \emph{slim tree-cut width} (defined in \cite{algorithmica/GanianK24}).
+Blazej, Gupta, Ramanujan and Strulo~\cite{sagt/BlazejGRS25} study the complexity of the problem in relation to how close the graph is to being bipartite, proving that it remains NP-complete for (a subclass of) binary instances, while also showing a linear-time algorithm for symmetric binary instances of constant treewidth.
+Afshinmehr, Danaei, Kazemi, Mehlhorn and Rathi~\cite{AfshinmehrDKMR25} and Hsu~\cite{ecai/Hsu25} further study EFX orientations in (bipartite) multigraphs.
+Zeng and Mehta~\cite{ifaamas/ZengM25} relate the existence of EFX orientations to the graph's chromatic number.
 EFX orientations have also been studied in the setting of chores, i.e., negatively valued items, and mixed manna, i.e., goods and chores \cite{hsu2025polynomialtimealgorithmefxorientationsChores,ijcai/ZWL024}.
 Despite all the aforementioned work for EFX orientations, to the best of our knowledge, the only work relevant to EF orientations appears in \cite{aldt/MisraS24}, where the authors study EF \emph{allocations} in simple graphs, with a polynomial-time algorithm for binary valuations also transferring to \emph{orientations}.